JuannTorr/Programming-Languages-and-Paradigms-Practice-No.-3-Object-Oriented-Programming/README.md

 ## 4. Conclusions

-At least three conclusions are required for the report.

 1. Object-Oriented design enabled reusability.
 The project's main success was using the *same* `LinearRegression.java` class to handle both multiple (4-feature) and simple (1-feature) regression without modification.
 The logic was successfully encapsulated.
 2. Data pre-processing is critical for convergence.
 The model was non-functional without first scaling (normalizing) both `X` and `y` data.
 Z-Score scaling was essential for Gradient Descent to converge correctly.